boolean-uk/js-fundamentals-arrays/README.md

 - Write your code directly below the numbered comment.

-- Add `console.log`'s to get visibility on your solution and run the file with the command `node src/core.js`
+- Add `console.log`'s tbo get visiility on your solution and run the file with the command `node src/core.js`

 **Example**